 There are dozens of spectacular walks and climbs to do in the park.
 Call at the DOC (Department of Conservation) office in Aoraki-Mt Cook village and talk to the highly- knowledgeable rangers there.
 They will suggest the best walk to suit your ability, time and hiking gear.

-Start from White Horse Hill Campground and carpark at the end of Hooker Valley Road.
+Getting there Start from White Horse Hill Campground and carpark at the end of Hooker Valley Road.

 Benmore Peninsula Tracks takes you around the peninsula and through glorious forests to capture great views of Lake Benmore, its islands, and the mountains backdrop beyon.